TheProfitPilgrim/mf_research_reports/reports/Indices_Price_vs_Earnings.md

 3. Rest are small/micro cap

-All indian indices data are from https://www.niftyindices.com/reports/historical-data S&P 500 data from https://shillerdata.com/
+All indian indices data are from https://www.niftyindices.com/reports/historical-data S&P 500 data from https://shillerdata.com/ and all data only till 28/02/2025

 ### 1. Correlation between Earnings and Price